gabrieljahhh/robot-zalenium/readme.md

 ### Important

-1 - You must change the paths currently for your project.
+1 - You must change the paths currently for your project

 2- In the resources.robot file - You must put your machine's ip for the project to run correctly inside Zalenium
 Change:
 ```sh